 Date idea 9.
 Go To a Quiet Restaurant

 Introverted people fear large crowds, but that does not mean you can’t leave the house.
 The two of you can choose a restaurant which has relaxing music and get there early before people come.
-In Atlanta, Sandy Springs is an example of fantastic restaurants that you can visit.
+In Atlanta, Sandy Springs is an example of a fantastic restaurant that you can visit.

 Date idea 10.
 Walk-In the Park